 Explore the pose

 - Don’t be afraid to play with different iterations!
-You can spread your knees slightly wider or stretch your arms slightly further on the mat.
+You can spread your knees slightly wider or bring your arms alongside your legs, palms up.
 See what these modifications bring up for you and which version of the pose feels most connected to your body.

 - If you wish, instead of extending your arms on the floor, reach them back alongside your feet, palms facing up.